 All initially requested privileges shall undergo a period of FPPE.
-The Credentials Committee, after receiving a recommendation from the Department Chair or designee and with the approval of the MEC, will determine the nature of the monitoring and evaluation of the clinical performance of each practitioner following his or her initial grant of clinical privileges at the hospital.
+The Credentials Committee, after receiving a recommendation from the Department Chair and with the approval of the MEC, will define the circumstances which require monitoring and evaluation of the clinical performance of each practitioner following his or her initial grant of clinical privileges at the hospital.
 Such monitoring may utilize prospective, concurrent, or retrospective proctoring, including but not limited to: chart review, the tracking of performance monitors/indicators, external peer review, simulations, morbidity and mortality reviews, and discussion with other healthcare individuals involved in the care of each patient.
 The Credentials Committee will also establish the duration for such FPPE and triggers that indicate the need for performance monitoring.